catseye/yucca/README.markdown

 redundant `GOTO` to the next line, a line conaining another `GOTO`, and so forth.

-`yucca` can dump the input program with high fidelity; the only things that it will change are the case of commands such as `GOTO` and `GOSUB`, and whitespace in certain places, including around line numbers in an `ON ...
-GOTO` or `ON ...
-GOSUB`.
+`yucca` can dump the input program with high fidelity; it retains case and spacing of all lines, with the exception of stripping leading and trailing whitespace from every line.
 This facility could be built upon to give `yucca` the ability to renumber a program, or to supply missing line numbers, or even transform a program with textual labels into one with line numbers.